Kaleidophon/quirky-quokka/README.md

-* Whether DDQN improves performance depends on the reward structure of the environment, in our environments the reward distributions are very narrow, so there is not much room for maxmization bias to occur
+* Whether DDQN improves performance depends on the reward structure of the environment, in our environments the reward distributions are very narrow, so there is not much room for maximization bias to occur
 * Due to parameterization with Deep Neural
 Networks, Q-values can be unstable while still